Becoming an Optician in North Dakota

 Outlook and Salaries for Opticians in North Dakota

 The Bureau of Labor Statistics (BLS) provides some encouraging data for aspiring opticians in North Dakota.
-According to the BLS, there were 400 people employed as opticians in 2018.
-By 2028, that number is expected to increase by 5 percent, which is 1 percent higher than the national growth expected for opticians within this same timeframe.
+According to the Bureau of Labor Statistics, there were 370 people employed as opticians in 2020.
+By 2030, that number is expected to increase by 11 percent, which is 7 percent higher than the national growth expected for opticians within this same timeframe.
+This is goof for future opticians.

 Salaries in North Dakota by Occupation